Updated through January 31, 2016

 G 2004: Santa Clara County Public Employees Ethics Workshops.

 R 2005: Menschlekeit Matters.
-Created Jewish education version of CHARACTER COUNTS!
+Created a Jewish education version of CHARACTER COUNTS!

 C 2005: Assessment and Recommendations Concerning the Character Development of the United States Air Force Academy.
 Commissioned to evaluate character development efforts.